exo-addons/cloud-drive-extension/README.md

 There are two options for Box connector:

-- Need provide a partner SAML Indetity Provider ID, this ID will be used to construct SSO URL:
+- Need provide a partner SAML Identity Provider ID, this ID will be used to construct SSO URL:

     `clouddrive.box.sso.partneridpid=YOUR_PARTNER_ID`